sourcegraph/handbook/content/departments/talent/process/types_of_interviews.md

 #### Async writing project [(RFC Project)](../../product-engineering/product/roles/interviews/product_manager/pm_rfc_project.md)

-- Interviewer(s): NA - this is a take home assignment.
+- Interviewer(s): NA—this is a take home assignment.
 [Two members from the Product team](../../product-engineering/product/index.md) will review your RFC and discuss it with you in the next round of interviews.
 - Duration: ~1 hour
 - Details: This is a take home writing assignment to see how you communicate and think about product problems.
 Below is the prompt on the project.
 [Here's how we will measure the project](../../product-engineering/product/roles/interviews/product_manager/pm_rfc_project.md):
 - Please write a Request for comments (RFC) in a Google Doc for a recent problem you identified, solved, and shipped (the project is complete).
 The RFC should communicate how this problem ties to the product vision for your product/team.